-The Vatican Museums in Rome contain masterpieces of painting, sculpture and other artworks collected by the Popes through the centuries.
+The Vatican Museum in Rome contains paintings, sculptures and other artworks collected by the Popes through the centuries.

-In this article, we cover everything you need to know before your visit to the Vatican Museum.
+In this article, we cover everything you need to know before your visit Vatican Museum.

 How to get to Vatican Museums